dllllb/pytorch-lifestream/docs/sequential_data_definition.md

 3. Split events by feature fields.
 Features are stored as 1d-arrays.
 Sequence orders are kept.

-Previous example with can be presented as (feature transformation missed for visibility):
+Previous example (сredit card transaction history) can be presented as (feature transformation missed for visibility):

 ```
 [